dirk-dev/burger/README.md

 3. At the command line, navigate to the directory where the server.js file is located and type `npm i` - this will read the `package.json` file and install any needed packages.
 They will be installed into a node_modules folder.

 4. Open `connection.js` in a text editor and change the connection info as needed to match the settings in your MySQL server and save it.
 In `server.js` take note of the port number at the top.
-If you are on a Mac, the port number in `connection.js` should be8889; on a Windows machine, it should be 3306.
+If you are on a Mac, the port number in `connection.js` should be 8889; on a Windows machine, it should be 3306.

 #### How to use burger locally:
 1. Navigate in the command line to the directory where the server.js file located.
 Type `node server` at the prompt.
 This will run the server portion of the app.

-2. Open a now web browser window.
+2. Open a new web browser window.
 Type `localhost:3000/index` to run the client portion of the app.

 ## Technologies used: